 There are many different species of lizards, from the tiny Jaragua lizard to the mighty Komodo dragon.
 As you might expect, they don’t all eat the same thing, so take the information that follows as a generalization only.

 Also, lizards live in all sorts of different locations, including deserts, rainforests, and quite possibly your own backyard.
 Their natural environment will go a long way towards dictating what they eat.

 If you’re planning on getting a lizard as a pet, be sure to research what that specific species eats.
 Some of these animals have incredibly specialized diets, and you don’t want to feed your pet the wrong thing.

 What Lizards Eat in the Wild

-As mentioned above, a lizard’s diet in the wild will be largely dictated by their natural habitat — that is to say, they’ll eat what’s available to them.
+As mentioned above, a lizard’s diet in the wild will be largely dictated by its natural habitat — that is to say, it’ll eat what’s available to them.

 More often than not, what’s available is insects.
 Lots and lots of insects.
 They’ll also steal eggs if given the chance, as eggs require little effort to hunt, given that they don’t run very fast.